-Many people park behind the Walgreens on Power and Recker and then ride across Power Road as Recker turns into Eagle Crest Drive.
-Just past the canal and canal access roads and before the Las Sendas sign the Fenceline Trail
+Many people park behind the Walgreens on Power and Recker and then ride across Power Road, as Recker turns into Eagle Crest Drive.
+Just past the canal and canal access roads, but before the Las Sendas sign, the Fenceline Trail

 heads north behind the houses.

 There is also parking just past the canal after Power Road becomes Bush Highway.
 If you park here it's closer to access the Hawes Trail System entrance directly off of Bush Highway.